Aarhus University, School of Business and Social Sciences: History

-Aarhus School of Business's predecessor, The Jutland Business School (Den Jyske Handelshøjskole, DJH), has a somewhat more extensive history.
+The Aarhus School of Business's predecessor, The Jutland Business School (Danish: Den Jyske Handelshøjskole; DJH), has a somewhat more extensive history.
 Already in the late 1800s, DJH provided business programmes to young people from Jutland who wished to follow studies within business, economics and trade.
-Only when Aarhus School of Business was founded in 1939 did it become the academic institution that it was known as today.

-Aarhus School of Business has continually grown since its founding.
-In 1968 Aarhus School of Business moved from the original location downtown Aarhus to the yellow and red brick buildings which since then have provided the setting for the outstanding research and teaching that Aarhus School of Business stood for.
+The Aarhus School of Business continually grew since its founding.
+In 1968 Aarhus School of Business moved from the original location downtown Aarhus to the yellow and red brick buildings which house the Aarhus School of Business today.

-After the 2011 merger the school now has around 16,000 students, 737 academic staff, including 223 PhD students,[3] making it one of the largest business schools in Europe.